 Welcome to Douglas Grove Doctors Surgery

-With patients' needs at the heart of everything we do, our website has been designed to make it easy for you to gain instant access to the information you need.
 As well as specific practice details such as opening hours and how to register, you’ll find a wealth of useful pages covering a wide range of health issues along with links to other relevant medical organisations.

 Douglas Grove is a new building and has modern facilities for disabled and mobility patients.
 We have dedicated parking with large wide ramps to enable patient’s good access to the front of the building.
 The surgery has disabled toilets and lifts to assist if patients are required to go upstairs.